karlcswanson/micboard/README.md

 # Micboard
-Micboard - The visual monitoring tool for network enabled Shure devices.
+Micboard - A visual monitoring tool for network enabled Shure devices.

 Micboard is an open source microphone monitoring application.
 Micboard provides views for engineers, mobile, and microphone storage.